Sky-Bly/auditlog_rotate/README.md

-- A script to rotate filling logs that just don't seem to want to work with logrotate or auditd native functions
+- A script to rotate filling auditd logs that just don't seem to want to work with logrotate or auditd native functions Usually caused by very quickly filling logs or multiple daemons holding file handles open on the log file, or both

 - Installs as a service, or can be used to manually run from auditd.conf exec

 Minimal configuration parameters are held in /etc/audrotate/auditlog_rotate.conf